-IWK Health is the Maritime region's leading health care and research centre dedicated to the well-being of women, children, youth and families, in all their diversity.
-In addition to providing highly specialized and complex care, the IWK provides certain primary care services and is a strong advocate for the health of families.
-The IWK is a global leader in research and knowledge sharing, and a partner in educating the next generation of health professionals.
+IWK Health is the leading health care and research centre in the Maritime Region dedicated to the well-being of women, children, youth and families, in all their diversity.
+In addition to providing highly specialized and complex care, IWK Health provides certain primary care services and is a strong advocate for the health of families.
+IWK Health is a global leader in research and knowledge sharing, and a partner in educating the next generation of health professionals.
 IWK Health delivers programs and services in 24 locations across Nova Scotia and offers various mobile clinics in the Atlantic provinces.